jennifer-magpantay/igti-react-bootcamp-2021/module02-react/assignment/flashcards-crud/flashcards-crud/README.md

 1. Consume and display the data content, initially provided in JSON format, from a JSON server.

+2. Update functions to get data from the backend

-2. Implement CRUD functionalities to manage cards.
+3. Implement CRUD functionalities to manage cards.

 ### Status